smartdevicelink/sdl_server_guides/guides/Getting Started/API/index.md

 ---
 ### `POST /permissions/update`
-This route queries SHAID for an update to the list of app permissions in the Policy Server.
+The route updates the available permissions and permission relationships from SHAID.

 ---
 ### `GET /permissions/unmapped`